claygod/Rumba/README.md

 # Installation

 - Copy and unpack for hosting distribution
-- Edit app.local_path_left = "htdocs" in index.lua
+- Edit the line: app.local_path_left = "htdocs" in the file 'index.lua'
 - In the configuration file in "httpd.conf" in DirectoryIndex section add index.lua and uncomment the line "LoadModule lua_module modules/mod_lua.so"